TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- The inventory bug with atlas being shown in place of a backpack was due to there being an old Brown backpack sprite on fy_minilab

 - Fix a fatal desync-causing bug: handle_new_session overwrote the crosshair_sensitivity with default values AFTER receiving the public settings update from the server.
 We'll now separately handle session-channeled and solvable-channeled information.